kenzie/Kudos/README.md

 # Kudos!

-Use Twitter's Streaming API to catch all 'congrats' messages for authorized Twitter users.
-Send notification of any matches with a link to the original tweet.
+Use Twitter's Streaming API to catch all 'congrats' messages sent in reply to one of your follower's tweets.
+Send email notification about that original tweet.

-Edit sample.env and copy to .env, then start the service and daemon with: foreman start
+Edit sample.env and copy to .env, then start the service and daemon with:
+    foreman start

 Run the tests with:
     foreman run bundle exec ruby test/...

 ## Sinatra

-A simple Sinatra app has been setup to handle Twitter oAuth to start tracking users and capturing their email addresses for notification.
+A Sinatra web service handles Twitter oAuth to persist each signed up user's screen name, email, and oauth credentials.

 ## User Stream